pulseopen/PulsePhone/CONTRIBUTING.md

 # 📫 Communication

-For major changes or design proposals, please contact Pedro directly:

-**Email:** *pedroporcelli3@gmail.com*

-You can also open GitHub Issues to discuss ideas before working on them.
+For major changes or design proposals, open GitHub Issues to discuss ideas before working on them.

 ---